-This is Fred Smith, on the Trail, at Wildersmith!
-Trout season is open, happy angling!
+This is Fred Smith, on the trail, at Wildersmith!
+The “March” is on!